cguyeux/CRISPRbuilder-TB/README.md

 [fastq-dump](https://github.com/ncbi/sra-tools) from sra-tools (NCBI) can be used too, to collect new WGS fasta files.

-A 'bin' directory has been added to the project with the 3 required executables, and for the GNU/Linux, Mac and Windows platforms, but the preferred method is a clean installation from the source.
+A 'bin' directory has been added to the project with the 3 required executables, and for the GNU/Linux, Mac and Windows platforms.
+But the preferred method is a clean installation from the source.